Skip to main content

 Run Program

-To run Program, complete the following steps:
+To configure a prerun command, complete the following steps:

-1. Enable the Prerun switch Green Enabled Switch
+1. Enable the Prerun switch Green Enabled Switch.

 note

-In the Job Output Parsing frame:
+Job Output Parsing Frame

-1. Select the green Add button (+)
+1. Select the Add button (+).

-2. Select the Search Operation from the list
+2. Select the Search Operation from the list.

 3. Enter the String to Search.
 Wildcard characters are supported.
-This field permits up to 255 characters
+This field permits up to 255 characters.

-4. Select or enter the Exit Code
+4. Select or enter the Exit Code.

 note

 1. Enter the Custom Application Log Path.
-Wildcard characters are supported for specifying multiple logs
+Wildcard characters are supported for specifying multiple logs.

-In the Failure Criteria frame:
+Failure Criteria Frame

-1. Select an operator then enter or select the exit code integer
+1. Select an operator, then enter or select the exit code integer.

-2. Specify whether the criteria determines if the job Failed or Finished OK
+2. Specify whether the criteria determines if the job Failed or Finished OK.

-1. Use the and/or field to define multiple failure criteria.
-All "And" comparisons must be defined before "Or" comparisons.
-If the Comparison Operator on the previous group is "Equal To", the and/or value must be set to "Or"
+1. Use the and/or field to chain criteria.
+All And comparisons must appear before Or comparisons.
+If the comparison operator on the previous group is Equal To, the and/or value must be set to Or.

 2. Use the Fail on Core Dump switch to configure how the agent reports job status based on core file creation: